lolotrgeek/EconSim/README.md

 # 🚀EconSim🚀
 A simulated economy with an exchange using backed assets.

-## Goals
+## Goal
-For backtesting agent based strategies with continuous generative data as opposed to discrete historical data.
+Train agents to develop strategies of resource acquisition and allocation via interaction with continuously generative data as opposed to discrete historical data.

 ## UNDER DEVELOPMENT
 -- version 0.2 --